Home › Label Printer Comparison

 Brother QL-820NWB — Best for QR Codes and Two-Colour Labels

 If QR codes are a primary use case — restaurant table cards, asset tags, event badges, marketing materials — the Brother QL-820NWB is the standout choice.
 At 300 DPI it prints QR codes cleanly at sizes down to 1.2 cm square, which no 203 DPI printer does reliably.
-It also supports black-and-red two-colour labels, which is unique in this class and useful for signage and promotional labels.
+It also supports black-and-red two-colour labels, unique in this class and useful for signage and promotional labels.

 Best for: Restaurants printing table cards, warehouses printing asset QR tags, event managers printing attendee badges, marketing teams printing campaign labels.